+\begin{remark} \begin{enumerate} \item In the statements, the constants $C,C'$ are large, while $\varepsilon, \varepsilon'$ are small.
+This leads to intervals which are deep-inside, large free space, large ratios between intervals etc. For this reason, the bounds with $C,C'$ and $\varepsilon, \varepsilon'$ will be referred to as ``big bounds.''

-\textit{Remark 2.} If $c_0$ is even, in Part (a) we have that $I_{n+1}$ is $\delta$-nice and $\delta$-free.
+\item If $c_0$ is even, because of symmetry about the critical point, in Part (a) we have that $I_{n+1}$ is $\rho$-nice and $\rho$-free.
 Also, in Part (a) notice that if $|F'|\geq\rho'|I_n|$, then the components of $I_n\setminus F'$ have size comparable to $I_n$.
 If $c_0$ is odd, then critical points can be close to the boundary of the return domains.
 This causes the map to lose free space inside the intervals.
-Because of this, the statement in Part (c) is no longer sufficient for our purposes, so we supplement it with (e).

-\textit{Remark 3.} To get internal free space, we require that the lengths of the intervals a few levels nearby are comparable, see Corollary \ref{cor:delta free}.
+Because of this, the statement in Part (c) is no longer sufficient for our purposes, so we supplement it with (e). \item To get internal free space, in general, we require that the lengths of the intervals in few consecutive levels are comparable, see Corollary \ref{cor:delta free}.